 In doing so, she becomes embroiled in palace intrigues and deceptions, discovering her own capacity for bloodshed.
 But as civil war threatens to drown the Courts of Faerie in violence, Jude will need to risk her life in a dangerous alliance to save her sisters, and Faerie itself.

-Jude and her two sisters have been raised in the faerie world by the man who murdered their parents (and fathered one of the sisters), soooo that’s a complicated relationship.
+Jude and her two sisters have been raised in the faerie world by the man who murdered their parents (and fathered one of the sisters), soooo that’s a wee bit of a complicated relationship.
 The modern world exists and the girls occasionally sneak out to do normal things like meet their sister’s girlfriend at the mall.
 They’ve been somewhat accepted into the faerie world, but are absolutely not one of them.

 “I do not yearn to be their equal.
 In my heart, I yearn to beat them.”